 When you shop for liquor, to it’s good be discerning and to focus on what’s going to make you happy.
 Rather than buy one of everything and then realize that you find Ouzo disgusting (a very common experience), imagine your perfect cocktail and then play around with variations on that.
 A personal favourite is the negroni: a traditional Italian cocktail made with gin and red vermouth that can be tooled around with endlessly.
 One variation is a boulevardier, which is made with rye whiskey.
 Another variation is a white negroni, which is simply made with clear vermouth rather than red.

 By specializing in what you like, and maybe keeping a few crowd pleasers like a Manhattan or an old fashioned in your back pocket, you’ll be able to hone your skills more quickly and reap the delicious fruits of mixology.

-> Once you’ve established yourself as a reasonably competent bartender, you might want to go a little bit further down the rabbit hole and get into making your own bitters and even infusing your liquor with different flavours.
+Once you’ve established yourself as a reasonably competent barista and bartender, you might want to go a little bit further down the rabbit hole and get into making your own liquid sugar and bitters — and even infusing your liquor with different flavours.
 This is where culinary and cocktail worlds combine: you can start messing around with egg-whites and blueberry infused gin drinks so that the texture and flavours of your drinks are lovingly customized.
 Take a tip from me: don’t try brewing beer in your bathtub, and keep the two grand you were planning on spending on that new espresso machine.
 Buy yourself some cocktail gear and get to work!